grg1bbs/Terraform_ISE_AWS_Deployment/README.md

 This block can be removed from those resource blocks if preferred.

+It should be noted, however, that ISE will force a password change for the 'iseadmin' account upon first login to the Web UI.
+Therefore, the password defined in the user_data files is on a temporary one used during the build.
+The same password is used for the 'iseadmin' account initially created for the CLI (separate from the Web UI account).
+This password should be changed from the SSH (or serial) console immediately after the build.

 ### User_data requirements
 The content in the user_data must meet the same requirements as documented for the setup program in the [Cisco ISE Install Guide](https://www.cisco.com/c/en/us/td/docs/security/ise/3-3/install_guide/b_ise_installationGuide33/b_ise_InstallationGuide33_chapter_3.html#run-setup-program-cisco-ise-server).
 If these requirements are not met, it can result in issues with the application server build.